CutFreedom/grasshopper/README.md

 potential concerns:
 https://www.eff.org/issues/coders/reverse-engineering-faq

+Note: Cricut is a registered trademark of [Cricut, Inc](https://cricut.com/).
+This project will only refer to their trademark in a nomative use.

 ## License
 All contents of this repository fall under the CC0 license, which basically means that no copyright is claimed (nor trademarks or patents), and "you" can use its contents